What Does It Take to Create a Powerful Ecommerce Store in 2019?

 6. Interact with your customers regularly

 Running an eCommerce business enables you to quickly capture data about your website’s visitors and customers.
-Customers may opt into your blog or product updates, and they may ask to receive regular promotional information about sales and promotions.
+Customers may opt in to your blog or product updates, and they may ask to receive regular promotional information about sales and promotions.

 While driving new traffic to your website is critical, establishing and maxing the benefits of customer loyalty further drives profits.
 Established customers are familiar with your business and the quality of your products.
-Furthermore, you have data about their preferences that enables you to customize marketing specifically to their interests and needs.
+Furthermore, you have data about their preferences that enable you to customize marketing specifically to their interests and needs.

 Timing is essential when communicating with established customers.
 Create a structured marketing plan so that your customers receive valuable information without annoying them with excessive communication.